 “… 40,000-square-foot ballroom on the fourth floor, complete with 12 22'x12' HD projection screens, a center bar surrounded by 16 more HD monitors, a hardwood basketball court and a dedicated on-site sportsbook.
 Admission to the party, which included an open bar for 13 hours, went for $225 each and sold out on Thursday and Friday.
 The party attracted more than 6,000 customers over the first three days of the tournament.”

-The sports department's letter also cited Markazi’s use of social media, where he has often positively mentioned various brands in the past.
-In particular, Markazi has repeatedly praised the Cosmopolitan hotel, though he previously told VICE News he has never received free lodging because of any improper relationship.
+Of additional concern was Markazi’s use of social media, where he has often praised various brands.
+In particular, Markazi has repeatedly mentioned the Cosmopolitan hotel in the past.
+Markazi previously told VICE News he has never received free lodging because of any improper relationship.

 In the July letter, members of the sports department wrote that “multiple editors have been informed repeatedly of [Markazi’s] unwillingness to adhere to ethical standards, yet he continued to write columns, attend events, travel, and peddle influence.
 He is heretofore undeterred."

 This piece has been updated to include a statement from Times spokesperson Hillary Manning and additional information about the Cosmopolitan hotel.